joshwadd/Lane-Line-Identification/README.md

 - min line length : Minimum number of pixels making up the line
 - max line gap : Maximum gap in pixels between the connectable line segments

+The optimal hyper paramters for the Hough transform are given as default values to the Hough tranform function call below

 ```python
 def draw_lines(img, lines, color=[255, 0, 0], thickness=2):